Pumpkin Chocolate Chip Muffins

 - 1 teaspoon salt

-Preheat oven to 400°.
-Place paper liners in a regular sized muffin pan.
+- Preheat oven to 400°.
+Place paper liners in the muffin tins of a regular sized muffin pan.

-In a large bowl, beat the eggs, sugar, pumpkin and oil until smooth.
-Combine the flour, baking soda, baking powder, pumpkin pie spice and salt; Add flour mixture slowly to pumpkin mixture and mix well.
+- In a large bowl, beat the eggs, sugar, pumpkin and oil until smooth.
+Combine the flour, baking soda, baking powder, pumpkin pie spice and salt; Add the dry ingredients slowly to the wet ingredients and mix well.
 Fold in chocolate chips.
-Fill greased or paper-lined muffin cups three-fourths to almost all the way full.
+Fill greased or paper-lined muffin liners three-fourths to almost all the way full.

-Bake for 15-17 minutes or until a toothpick inserted near the center comes out clean.
+- Bake for 15-17 minutes or until a toothpick inserted near the center comes out clean.
 Do not overbake.
 It makes all the difference between a good and a great muffin.
 Cool in pan 10 minutes before removing to a wire rack.
 Makes 2 dozen muffins.
+Store leftovers in an airtight container.